Mikko Koivu: Minnesota Wild (2005–20)

 On 16 October 2008, Koivu tied a Wild franchise record for most assists in a game with four against the Florida Panthers.
 He also added a goal for a career-high five-point game as the Wild defeated Florida 6–2.
 In July 2009, it was announced that Koivu would be on the cover of Finland's version of EA Sports' video game NHL 10.
 He was also voted the best Finn in the League by NHL.com.

 Koivu was named the first permanent captain in Wild franchise history on 20 October 2009.
 During the ensuing off-season, he signed a then-franchise-record seven-year, $47 million contract extension on 16 July 2010, which went into effect during the 2011–12 season.

 On 12 January 2012, Koivu was selected to his first NHL All-Star Game.
 However, he was unable to participate due to injury and was replaced by Oilers forward Jordan Eberle.

 On 18 March 2014, Koivu recorded three points in a 6–0 win over the New York Islanders, in the process becoming the Wild's all-time leading scorer with 438 points in 588 games.

 On 28 February 2016, Koivu surpassed Nick Schultz's 743 games played with the Minnesota Wild to own this franchise record as well.

+Koivu was named a finalist for the Frank J. Selke Trophy as the best defensive forward for the 2016–17 season, which was ultimately given to Boston Bruins centre Patrice Bergeron and Koivu finishing third in the voting behind Bergeron and Anaheim Ducks centre Ryan Kesler.

 On 18 September 2017, the Wild signed Koivu to a two-year, $11 million contract extension worth $5.5 million annually.

 On 6 February 2019, Koivu was ruled out for the remainder of the 2018–19 season after suffering a tear in his Anterior cruciate ligament (ACL) and meniscus in his right knee.
 The incident occurred the night before in a game against the Buffalo Sabres.
 He ended his season with eight goals and 29 points in 48 games.